Braves' Rosario returns from IL, starting against Cardinals - WHIZ News

-ATLANTA (AP) — Atlanta Braves outfielder Eddie Rosario has been activated from the injured list and is starting in left field against the St. Louis Cardinals on Monday night.
+ATLANTA (AP) — Atlanta Braves outfielder Eddie Rosario was been activated from the injured list and started in left field against the St. Louis Cardinals on Monday night.

 The Braves also activated left-handed reliever Tyler Matzek from the injured list.